iivic/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_program_offers.rst

 Create Program Offers
 #####################

-Program offers are discounts, either percentage or absolute discounts, that apply to a specific program.
-When a program offer is active for a program, the program's price appears discounted both on the program's purchase button and in the e-commerce checkout page.
+Program offers are discounts, either percentage or fixed amount discounts, that apply to a specific program.
+When a program offer is active for a program, the program's price appears discounted both on the program's purchase button and on the e-commerce checkout page.

 .. note:: Each program can be associated with only one program offer.